Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: Faculty of Science

-Abstract: The project aims to test the use of code-generating AI in the context of digital physics, from both the student's and the teacher's perspective, and to consider the approaches and support that would be appropriate to implement in the future.
-The goal is therefore to prepare teachers to deal with these situations, or even to integrate them in advance into the curriculum of their teaching unit.
+Summary: This project aims to test the use of AI code generation in the context of computational physics, from both student and teacher perspectives, and to consider the approaches and support that would be relevant to implement in the future.
+The goal is therefore to prepare teachers to address these situations, and even to integrate them proactively into their course content.

 Project leader: Gaëtan PLANCHON